Window Vision Functions

 save_backbuffer_to_file(file_name: str) None[source]

-Saves the backbuffer image to a file.
+Save the backbuffer image to a file.

 Parameters: